StevenVeshkini/SSorBS/README.md

-# discord-screenshot-bot
+# SSorBS
-Discord bot that lets you take a full page screenshot of any website.
+SSorBS is a Discord bot that lets you take a full page screenshot of any website with a simple command.